Mitsubishi Outlander

-The Mitsubishi Outlander (三菱・アウトランダー, Mitsubishi Autorandā) is a compact crossover SUV manufactured by Japanese automaker Mitsubishi Motors.
-It was originally known as the Mitsubishi Airtrek (三菱・エアトレック, Mitsubishi Eatorekku) when it was introduced in Japan in 2001.
+The Mitsubishi Outlander (三菱・アウトランダー, Mitsubishi Autorandā) is a compact crossover SUV manufactured by Japanese automaker Mitsubishi Motors since 2001.
+It was originally known as the Mitsubishi Airtrek (三菱・エアトレック, Mitsubishi Eatorekku) when it was introduced in Japan.

 The original Airtrek name was chosen to "describe the vehicle's ability to transport its passengers on adventure-packed journeys in a 'free-as-a-bird' manner", and was "coined from Air and Trek to express the idea of footloose, adventure-filled motoring pleasure."
 The Outlander nameplate which replaced it evoked a "feeling of journeying to distant, unexplored lands in search of adventure."

 The second generation of the vehicle was introduced in 2006 and all markets including Japan adopted the Outlander name, although production of the older version continued in parallel.
 It was built on the company's GS platform, and used various engines developed by Mitsubishi, Volkswagen, and PSA Peugeot Citroën.
 PSA's Citroën C-Crosser and Peugeot 4007, which were manufactured by Mitsubishi in Japan, are badge engineered versions of the second generation Outlander.
 Global sales achieved the 1.5 million unit milestone in October 2016, 15 years after its market launch.